-Let h_k be a MAC algorithm.

-Then h_k is, against a chosen-text attack by an adversary not knowing key k,
+Let h_k be a MAC algorithm, then h_k is, against a chosen-text attack by an adversary not knowing key k,

-- 2nd-preimage and collision resistance, and

-- PROOF.
-Computation resistance implies that MAC cannot be even computed without the knowledge of k

-- preimage resistant

-- PROOF BY CONTRADICTION.
+- 2nd-preimage and collision resistant - PROOF.
+Computation resistance implies that MAC cannot be even computed without the knowledge of k - preimage resistant - PROOF BY CONTRADICTION.
+The recovery of preimage x of a randomly selected hash-output y violates computation resistance